jpdjere/machine-learning-specialization/Course 3 - Unsupervised Learning, Recommenders, Reinforcement Learning/Week 1 - Part 1 - Clustering.md

 ![](2024-02-19-22-46-34.png)

-Having randomly initialized the K cluster centroids, K-means will then repeatedly carry out the two steps that we saw in the last section:
+Having randomly initialized the $K$ cluster centroids, K-means will then repeatedly carry out the two steps that we saw in the last section:

 **2. Repeat:**